 Clean Freight Transportation

-The Coalition for Clean Air advocates for effective and integrated policy solutions that support a zero emission, or near zero emission, freight transportation system in California.
+The Coalition for Clean Air advocates for effective and integrated freight transportation policy solutions that support zero emission technology where feasible and near-zero emission technology using low-carbon fuels everywhere else.
 Freight accounts for 25% of the transport emissions in the State of California and needs to be addressed if we are to create real, lasting change.

 The Coalition for Clean Air wants to see more incentive funding for cleaner technologies, the adoption of sustainable freight strategies at the local, regional, state & national levels, the adoption of clean truck programs at our ports, and strong policies to mitigate the impacts from dirty freight on local communities.
 We seek effective & integrated policies.
 If our agencies can coordinate full-scale infrastructure & deployment of a zero emission or near-zero emission freight transportation system in California by 2050, we will reduce statewide cancer causing emissions by a magnitude never seen before*.